motion-333/motion2/README.md

   `files.json` manifest for each folder.
 These are used by `grid.html` and `gridbuild.html`.

-`grid.html` displays a scrolling grid for a single folder. `index.html` now includes the same grid as an overlay so clicking a folder opens the grid without leaving the page. `gridbuild.html` lets you arrange media items on that grid using drag and drop.
+`grid.html` displays a scrolling grid for a single folder. `gridbuild.html` lets you arrange media items on that grid using drag and drop.
 Layout information is stored in `localStorage` and shared with the overlay.

 ## Usage

 1. Add or remove folders inside `static/pf/`.
 2. Run `python gridbuild.py` to refresh the manifests.
 3. Run `python generate_index_html.py` to rebuild `index.html`.
 4. Open `index.html` in your browser.
-Clicking a folder flies it toward the camera, opens, fades out, and then shows the grid overlay for that folder.
-   Press `Escape` or click the folder again to return.
+Clicking a folder moves it toward the camera and applies a blur effect to the background.
+Clicking the folder again returns it to its original position.